Skip licences (skip permits)

 Where can I find details of registered skips?

-In addition to information about roadworks and scaffolding on the highway; all registered skips are shown on our online map and our roadworks and highways map.
-This is usually within 30 minutes of the application being logged.
+Along with information about roadworks and scaffolding on the highway, all registered skips are displayed on our online map and our roadworks and highways map, typically within 30 minutes of the application being logged.